Francesco149/jsonpath/README.md

 # jsonpath

 jsonpath is built to pull values out of a JSON document without unmarshalling the entire string.
-You can specify one or more paths to specify what sections you'd like returned.
+Provide one or more paths to return data from different locations.
+The Go package will return an array of keys for each result so you know where the value came from.
+Use the `showKeys` flag to view this in the CLI.

 ### CLI
 go get github.com/NodePrime/jsonpath/cli/jsonpath  TODO: Move this
-jsonpath [-file="FILEPATH"] [-json="JSON"] -path='PATH'
+jsonpath [-file="FILEPATH"] [-json="JSON"] [-showKeys] -path='PATH'

 You can specify more than one path by repeating the path flag.

-TODO: Std-in json
+If you do not use the `-file` or `-json` flags, then you can send JSON via StdIn.

 ### Go Package
 go get github.com/NodePrime/jsonpath